Light1c3/ResumeSiteApp/README.md

 # ResumeSiteApp
-A conversion of my website into a native app using Xamarin Forms
+A conversion of my website into a native app using Xamarin Forms.
+You can checkout the interactive mockup demo [Here](appmockup.eladkarni.com)

 ## Getting Started